MrVainIRC/UnrealIRCd-modules/nickcollator/README.md

 # NickCollator Module for UnrealIRCd

-This module enables your UnrealIRCd server to handle nick names across various scripts and languages by using Unicode encoding for consistent character handling.
+This module enables your UnrealIRCd server to handle nicknames across various scripts and languages by using Unicode encoding for consistent character handling.

-- **Better Nick Name Handling**: Blocks nick names based on your custom character mappings, even across character sets.
+- **Better Nickname Handling**: Blocks nicknames based on your custom character mappings, even across character sets.
 - **Custom Character Mappings**: Set up rules to treat specific characters as the same across different scripts and alphabets.

 ## Requirements